udelcodes/udelcodes.github.io/LTC/fundamentals.md

 - The initialization of our variable: This is always the first statement, where some baseline condition will be set for the for loop.
 This is where we start counting how many times we do something.
 In this case (and in many cases), this is **let i = 0**.

 This says that we will have a variable called **i**, and that we will start out our loop with **i** being equal to 0.
 We will use **i** to keep track of the number of times we've gone through our loop.
+Each time we perform the action(s) inside of the loop, we will increment our counting variable.

 Many people name their counting variable **i** in their for loops (maybe because it stands for index? or integer?).
 While normally you want to be more descriptive when naming variables, we use this variable for such a short amount of time that it's okay!
 If you wanted to make multiple **for loops**, or a **for loop** *inside* of a **for loop** (we'll see that in a minute), you could use the variables j, k, and so on to go through those for loops.